RXKNephew

 Kristopher Kevon Williams, known professionally as RXKNephew (formerly DrugRixh Nephew and Rx Nephew), is an American rapper, songwriter and record producer from Rochester, New York.
 He is known for his prolific musical output and for his collaborations with fellow Rochester rapper Rx Papi.

 Early life

 RXKNephew was raised in Rochester, New York.
 He was born when his mother was seventeen years old and raised primarily by his grandmother.

 Career

 RXKNephew is noted for his prolific output, having released over 400 songs in 2021 alone.
 One of his most notable releases is the nine-minute song "American TTerroristt" (2020), which received acclaim from critics and which Pitchfork put at number 2 on their 2023 list of "The Hundred Best Songs of the 2020s So Far".
 His 2021 studio album Slitherman Activated also received coverage from media outlets such as Pitchfork.
-In June 2025, he released a diss track addressed to John Fetterman, a U.S. Senator from Pennsylvania.
+In June 2025, he released a diss track addressed to John Fetterman, a U.S. Senator from Pennsylvania, after being commissioned to write and record the song by Will Menaker, one of the co-hosts of the left-wing podcast Chapo Trap House.